romantie/sk_learn/README.md

 # hello-world
-This is the first about using the github ,and i am the second ,became i am so niupi
+This is the first about using the github ,and i am the second ,became i am so niupi,djfksjfsjiejier efa faf